Prunella vulgaris: Description

 The leaves are lance-shaped, serrated and reddish at the tip, about 2.5 cm long and 1.5 cm broad, and growing in opposite pairs down the square stem.
 Each leaf has 3-7 veins that shoot off the middle vein to the margin.
 The stalks of the leaves are generally short, but can be up to 5 cm long.

 The flowers grow from a clublike, somewhat square, whirled cluster; immediately below this club is a pair of stalkless leaves standing out on either side like a collar.
 The flowers are two-lipped and tubular.
 The top lip is a purple hood, and the bottom lip is often white; it has three lobes, with the middle lobe being larger and fringed upwardly.
 Flowers bloom at different times depending on climate and other conditions, but mostly in summer (from June to August in the USA).

 Self-heal propagates both by seed and vegetatively by creeping stems that root at the nodes.

-Two subspecies of Prunella vulgaris have been identified: var. vulgaris and var. lanceolota.
+Two subspecies of Prunella vulgaris have been identified: var. vulgaris and var. lanceolata.

+Sometimes it hybridises with P. laciniata, the result known as P. × intermedia.